-Today’s recipe for Curry Lentil Soup is the spunky younger sibling you didn’t think you needed (really Mom/Dad?), but now that she’s here, you realize your life would be emptier without her.
-An easy red lentil soup made with carrots and warming spices like cumin and curry, then finished with an energetic burst of lemon, it’s comforting, lively, and will most certainly steal the show!
+Today’s recipe for Curry Lentil Soup is the spunky younger sibling to my crowd-favorite Lentil Soup.
+An easy red lentil soup made with carrots and warming spices like cumin and curry, finished with an energetic burst of lemon, it’s comforting, lively, and once you get to know it, you’ll realize just how much more fun your life is with this soup is in it!

 Prior to the arrival of carrot lentil curry soup, I felt pretty satisfied with our family of lentil soup recipes.